- Latin America

 It’s important to note that just because an organization or TEFL school designates or advertises its courses as a “120-hour TEFL course” does not automatically make those courses legitimate to accrediting bodies or employers.

 Some basic red flags to keep an eye out for when evaluating your options for 120-hour TEFL courses include:

 - No practicum (live practice teaching).
-Many employers will flat out not accept or recognize TEFL certifications that do not include a practicum.
+Many employers will flat-out not accept or recognize TEFL certifications that do not include a practicum.
 It’s also critical to give you live classroom experience before teaching professionally.

 - No accreditation from an independent body is recognized within the field.
-Lack of accreditation is often the sign of a low-quality TEFL course, and most employers will not accept TEFL certifications that are not accredited by a recognized accrediting body.
+Lack of accreditation is often a sign of a low-quality TEFL course, and most employers will not accept TEFL certifications that are not accredited by a recognized accrediting body.

 - TEFL courses that are not taught by experienced university-level instructors.
 If you’re training to become a professional teacher, you should actually get taught by one, right?
 Believe it or not, many online TEFL courses are not taught by qualified instructors, and some are self-taught.